 As a lover of medieval history, in particular the Wars of the Roses and the Tudor era, my interest in this period of history led me to begin a project in 2018 researching the lives of the sisters of Queen Elizabeth Woodville, wife and queen of Edward IV.
 My interest has always been social history, particularly the lives of women and even more intricately, those women who perhaps our history books don’t tell us much about.
 Elizabeth herself has always held a fascination for me, but I wanted to explore what it would have been like to be one of her female siblings, out of the spotlight but still affected by the choices Elizabeth made and witness to many of the events that Elizabeth lived through.
 This led to my first book.
 ‘The Queen’s Sisters’ being accepted by John Hunt Publishing and subsequently published in March 2020.
 I then moved my attention to Elizabeth’s daughters.
 Other than Elizabeth of York, who became Queen as the wife of Henry Tudor, the other York Princesses have not been covered in detail.
 This led to my book ‘The York Princesses’ which, like it’s predecessor, is a collection of mini biographies on each of the York Princesses.
-This will be published in April 2021.
+This was published in April 2021.

 My third book has focused on Cecily Bonville-Grey, the Marchioness of Dorset.
 Cecily was the wife of Thomas Grey and the daughter-in-law of Elizabeth Woodville and Edward IV.
 She was also the great-grandmother of Lady Jane Grey.
 This book is due for publication in February 2022.